-The digital age has made fundraising for business ideas, charitable causes, or personal needs easier with the introduction of online crowdfunding platforms.
-According to Statista, $4.97 billion was raised globally through equity-based crowdfunding in 2021, and the size of the global crowdfunding market will reach $39.8 billion in 2026.
-As the demand for crowdfunding platforms is on the rise, let’s discuss the topic in detail – crowdfunding software development, key players, business models, features, as well as the difference between custom fundraising solutions and off-the-shelf ones.
+The digital age has made it easier to fundraise for business ideas, charitable causes, or personal needs with the introduction of online crowdfunding platforms.
+According to Statista, global equity-based crowdfunding raised $4.97 billion in 2021, and the size of the global crowdfunding market is projected to reach $39.8 billion in 2026.
+With the demand for crowdfunding platforms increasing, let’s discuss the topic in depth.
+This includes crowdfunding website and app development, key players, business models, features, and the difference between custom fundraising solutions and off-the-shelf solutions.

 Crowdfunding Software Core Players

-As the demand for crowdfunding platforms is increasing, we decided to discuss the topic in detail – crowdfunding development, key players, business models, features, as well as the difference between custom fundraising solutions and off-the-shelf ones.
+As the demand for crowdfunding development is increasing, we decided to discuss the topic in detail – crowdfunding app development, key players, business models, features, as well as the difference between custom fundraising solutions and off-the-shelf ones.

 • Kickstarter